Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

     **NOTE**: In order to successfully run our R scripts, you must also first set your working directory.
 If you are running from the `entity_linking_2022` directory as suggested, you do not need to make any changes to the paths.
 However, if you're running from somewhere else they may need to be adjusted.

-8. (Jump to step 10 if you want to use the [pre-trained model](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) we provided.)
-Now, you can create the [knowledge base](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv) by running the [R script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/knowledge_base/01_construct_kb.R) in the `facebook/knowledge_base` folder (See above for more details).
+8. (Jump to step 10 if you want to use the **pre-trained model** we provide) Now, you can create the [knowledge base](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_kb.csv) by running the [R script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/knowledge_base/01_construct_kb.R) in the `facebook/knowledge_base` folder (See above for more details).

 9. Next, you will train the entity linking model using spaCy library.
 The scripts are in the `facebook/train` [folder](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/train) (See above for more details).

-10. If you are using the [pre-trained model](https://figshare.wesleyan.edu/articles/model/Trained_Entity_Linker_Model/25773600) we provide, you will need to download it.
-If you have already downloaded the **trained_entity_linker**, you may **skip this step**.
+10. If you are using the **pre-trained entity linker model** we provide, you will need to download it.
+If you have already done so, you may **skip this step**.
-    To do so, you will need to either navigate to Figshare and download from there, or use the Bash file we provide.

-    To use the Bash file, make sure that you are in the entity_linking_2022 directory as your working directory and run the following commands in terminal:

-    ```bash
-    chmod +x download_files.sh
-    ./download_files.sh -model
-    ```

-    Once you have done this, the pre-trained model will download.
-This will take some time, as it takes up 1.44 GB.
-Once it has finished downloading, run the following command in terminal to unzip the model.

-    ```bash
-    unzip trained_entity_linker.zip
-    ```
+    To download the pre-trained model, you will need to follow [this link](https://www.creativewmp.com/data-access/) and complete the Data Access form – this will redirect you to a page from which you will be able to directly download the entity linker through a link.

 11. Before proceeding, make sure to move the `trained_entity_linker` folder into a `models` folder within the main `entity_linking_2022` directory.

     Next, in order to run the scripts in the inference folders, you will need to download datasets which are hosted on our Figshare.
 For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the `fb_2022_adid_text.csv.gz` dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the `g2022_adid_01062021_11082022_text.csv.gz` dataset.
-If you have not downloaded these datasets yet, you can do so by following [this link](https://www.creativewmp.com/data-access/) and completing the Data Access form, which will redirect you to a page with the download files.
+If you have not downloaded these datasets yet, you can do so from the same link that you downloaded the entity linker from in Step 10.

     Once downloaded, move the datasets into the same directory as where the main `entity_linking_2022` directory is located (so that the `entity_linking_2022` folder, the `fb_2022_adid_text.csv.gz` file, and the `g2022_adid_01062021_11082022_text.csv.gz` file are all located in the same place).